ranfysvalle02/ai-self-attention/README.md

 As the model trains on more data, the embeddings are updated through backpropagation.
 The model learns to adjust the embeddings so that words with similar meanings have similar representations.
 For example, words like "cat" and "dog" might end up having similar embeddings because they are often used in similar contexts.

-**Limitations of Random Initialization:**

-* **Local Minima**: Random initialization can sometimes lead the model to get stuck in local minima, preventing it from reaching the global optimum.
-* **Slower Convergence**: Random initialization can sometimes require more training epochs to converge to a good solution.

 **Impact of Random Embeddings:**

 * **Initialization:** Random embeddings provide a starting point for the model to learn meaningful representations of words.
 Without them, the model wouldn't know where to begin and its outputs would likely be nonsensical.